- Conducted stakeholder interviews

 A technology workshop was conducted to determine the overall level of effort required to build our proposed solution.
 We worked closely with our technology as well as content strategy partners, using their domain knowledge of the existing technical infrastructure to determine whether efficiencies could be made to the process flows before determining the value of each feature.

-The workshop yielded a working matrix of the level of effort for solution.
+The workshop yielded a working matrix of the level of efforts for our solutions.
 We then worked with the internal team to determine the business value to weigh the features' overall value.

 Simulating the Experience